HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/controller_spi/index.md

     This allows you to modify the content topology and the properties of content nodes such as pages, labels, and content URLs.

+    !!!note
-    **Note:** If you modify the content topology, this might also change the navigation of your portal for your users.
+        If you modify the content topology, this might also change the navigation of your portal for your users.

 -   **Layout Model Controller**